FuscusNight/Pocket-News/README.md

 # 📰 Pocket News

-A mobile news app for discovering, searching, and reading news articles from around the world, powered by the **api.webz.io News API Lite**.
+A mobile news app for discovering, searching, and reading news articles from around the world, powered by the **NewsAPI.org**.
 _This project is developed as part of an app development course._

 ---